-What Can a Handyman Do in Cape Coral, Florida?
+What Can a Handyman Do Without a License in Cape Coral, Florida?

 In Cape Coral (Lee County), Florida does not issue a general “handyman license,” but most construction work is regulated under Florida’s contractor licensing laws (Chapter 489, F.S.) and local permitting.
 A common handyman-style exemption in Florida is the “minor repair” concept—small, non-structural jobs that do not require a permit and do not involve regulated trades (electrical/plumbing/HVAC/roofing); Florida is also known for the $500 “handyman” limit often cited for minor repairs.
 For any work that requires a permit or involves licensed trades, you generally must use a properly licensed contractor (state-certified or locally registered where allowed).